houssam966/geneticTimetabling/README.md

-# geneticTimetabling
+# Genetic Algorithm for Student Timetabling
-Using a genetic algorithm to solve the university timetabling problem while accounting for student preferences
+This genetic algorithm is able to generate a student timetable given classes and timeslots.
+The user can easily input student preferences which are taken into account while generating timetables.